PhD – Explainable Causal Inference of Bayesian Dynamical Models

 Bayesian inference for dynamical systems typically rely on an (assumed) causal structure that explain how the system evolves probabilistically over time.
 This structure is in turn used for powerful inference.
 On the other hand, causal inference methods try to identify such causal relationships purely from observations and potential interventions.
 Additionally, prior knowledge about the underlying structure might be available, especially in dynamical systems, where such knowledge might be available in terms of (black-box) simulators.

-- Help shape the future: You invent novel ways to integrate Bayesian neural networks into the causal inference setup.
+- Right from day one you invent novel ways to integrate Bayesian neural networks into the causal inference setup.

-- Observe, and think ahead: You conduct prototypical algorithm implementations and benchmarking on real-world data sets.
+- You conduct prototypical algorithm implementations and benchmarking on real-world data sets.

-- Take responsibility: You publish in top-tier conferences (ICML, NIPS, ICLR, AISTATS, etc.) and journals (JMLR, PAMI, etc.).
+- Moreover, you publish in top-tier conferences (ICML, NIPS, ICLR, AISTATS, etc.) and journals (JMLR, PAMI, etc.).

-- Experience cooperation: You screen literature and build up close contact with the academic community.
+- You screen literature and build up close contact with the academic community.

-- Networked communication: You participate in academic interactions within the BCAI research team.
+- Be part of the team and participate in academic interactions within the BCAI research team.

 - Education: Excellent master degree in machine learning, mathematics, statistics, physics, computer science, or related fields